 Every Friday, the older children read with their younger learning partners and there is a daily Reading Club at lunchtime providing an opportunity for pupils to read quietly for pleasure.

 We believe that writing is a crucial part of our curriculum.
 All children from Foundation Stage to Year 6 are provided with many opportunities to develop and apply their writing skills across the curriculum.

 Our intention is for pupils to be able to plan, revise and evaluate their writing.
 To be able to do this effectively, pupils will focus on developing effective transcription and effective composition.
 They will also develop an awareness of the audience, purpose and context, and an increasingly wide knowledge of vocabulary and grammar.
 We also intend for pupils to leave school being able to use fluent and legible handwriting.

 The Mastering English Approach was introduced in the autumn term of 2021.
-It provides a progressive and structured approach to teaching reading and writing to primary aged pupils. with approaches adapted from T4W, Power of Reading and the previous National Literacy Strategies.
-The teaching of punctuation and grammar is interwoven within the Mastering English approach to ensure that it is taught within a relevant context.
-Teachers will also identify gaps in punctuation and grammar knowledge, and address these through short-burst discrete sessions.
+It provides a progressive and structured approach to teaching reading and writing to primary aged pupils, with approaches adapted from T4W, Power of Reading and the previous National Literacy Strategies.
+The teaching of punctuation and grammar is interwoven within the Mastering English approach to ensure that it is taught within a relevant context, as well as a weekly stand alone lesson.

 Our English curriculum ensures that children develop the skills, knowledge and vocabulary that will enable them to communicate effectively and creatively through spoken and written language.
 Through the breadth and depth that our curriculum offers, children are equipped with the skills to become lifelong learners and to enjoy and appreciate literature and its rich variety.It leads them to become informed, enthusiastic and skilled readers and writers, who can engage with texts and the world around them, as reflective and independent thinkers.